 Recommended procedures Guidelines It is recommended that: Further guidelines include: 7.1 General All complaints received by intensive feeding systems enterprises be recorded.
 Once a complaint is received by a manager of an intensive feeding system it should be recorded, investigated and appropriately acted upon, including responding to the claimant.
-Managers of intensive feeding systems Managers of intensive reeding systems should retain a copy of any reports to provide a permanent record of complaints and any follow-up action.
+Managers of intensive feeding systems should retain a copy of any reports to provide a permanent record of complaints and any follow-up action.